Learning from Viral Information: Model

 \section{Model}

-We consider a finite society with $n$ people learning in sequence about an unknown state of nature $\omega\in\{-1,1\}$.
+We consider a finite society with $n$ agents learning in sequence about an unknown state of nature $\omega\in\{-1,1\}$.
 Everyone starts with the common prior that both states are equally likely.
-Each agent receives a binary private signal $s_{i}\in\{-1,1\}$ about the state, interpreted as a \emph{news story}.
-Call $s_{i}=-1$ a negative story and $s_{i}=1$ a positive story.
-We assume stories are conditionally independent and symmetric, so that $\mathbb{P}[s_{i}=-1|\omega=-1]=\mathbb{P}[s_{i}=1|\omega=1]=q$ for some \emph{story precision} $0.5<q<1$.
-We also keep track of the \emph{popularity score} of each story $s_{i}$, denoted $\rho(s_{i})$.
-Each story starts with a score of 1 when it is first posted, and the score increases by 1 each time the story is shared by someone else.
+Each agent receives a binary private signal $s_{i}\in\{-1,1\}$ about the state.
+Call $s_{i}=-1$ a negative signal and $s_{i}=1$ a positive signal.
+We assume signals are conditionally independent and symmetric, so that $\mathbb{P}[s_{i}=-1|\omega=-1]=\mathbb{P}[s_{i}=1|\omega=1]=q$ for some \emph{signal precision} $0.5<q<1$.
+We also keep track of the \emph{popularity score} of each signal $s_{i}$, denoted $\rho(s_{i})$.
+Each of these $n$ signals $s_1 ,..., s_n$ starts with a score of 1 when it arrives.

+After the state of nature $\omega$ realizes but before any agent acts, we initialize the society's pool of signals with a set of $n_0 \ge 2$ binary \emph{seed signals} $s_0^{1}, ..., s_0^{n_0}$.
+Conditional on $\omega$, the realizations and initial popularity scores of the $n_0$ seed signals are drawn i.i.d. from a joint distribution $\psi$ which is invariant under permuting the two states.
+(The seed signals may start with scores larger than 1.)
+For example, we could begin by drawing $n_0$ signals of precision $q$ with popularity scores of $1$.

-We fix a \emph{news feed} size $K\geq1$.
-The first $K$ agents receive no information other than their own news stories and mechanically post these stories onto the platform.
-(Our analysis would remain unchanged if we instead began with an exogenous finite pool of stories drawn from any distribution that is state-symmetric in the sense that the distribution over the number of stories matching the state does not depend on the state.)
-For each $i\ge K+1$, agent $i$ sees a news feed containing $K$ stories posted by predecessors.
-The news feed only shows the realizations of the $K$ sampled stories, but not their popularity scores or arrival times.
-Then, agent $i$ \emph{shares} $C$ out of the $K$ stories from their news feed, increasing each shared story's popularity score by 1, for some \emph{capacity} $C \le K/2$.
-Agent $i$ gets utility $u>0$ for each shared story that matches the state $\omega.$ Agent $i$ also posts their own story $s_{i}$ onto the platform.
+We fix a \emph{sample size} $K$ with $2 \le K \le n_0$ and \emph{capacity} $0<C<K$.
+Each agent $1 \le i \le n$ sees a sample of $K$ signals from society's current pool of signals.
+Agents only observe the realizations of the $K$ sampled signals, and not their popularity scores or arrival times.
+Then, agent $i$ \emph{endorses} $C$ out of the $K$ signals from their sample, increasing each endorsed signal's popularity score by 1, and their signal $s_i$ is added to the pool.
+Agent $i$ gets utility $u>0$ for each endorsed signal that matches the state $\omega.$